TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

 This chart implies there's a **ConfigMap** with a `profiles.json` definition in it.
 Please use `tib.configMap.profiles` value to set the name of this **ConfigMap** (`tyk-tib-profiles-conf` by default).

+**Tyk Operator and Ingress **
+For a GitOps workflow used with a **Tyk Self-Managed** installation or setting the Tyk Gateway as a Kubernetes ingress controller, Tyk Operator enables you to manage API definitions, security policies and other Tyk features using Kubernetes manifest files.
+To get started go to [Tyk Operator]({{< ref "/tyk-operator#what-is-tyk-operator" >}}).

 #### Explore Demos and Proof of Concepts